-The Company fully outsources the provision of Internal Audit activity to RSM Assurance Services LLP and therefore no individual within ELICO holds the SMF5 Internal Audit function.
+The Company fully outsources the provision of Internal Audit activity to RSM Risk Assurance Services LLP and therefore no individual within the Company holds the SMF5 Internal Audit Function.

 The Company works with its Internal Auditors to ensure a risk-based annual Internal Audit plan is in place which links to the Company's strategic objectives and is aligned to the Company's risk register.
 Ad-hoc assurance may also be completed as required.